-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2002-2003 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2003-2004 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTIONS:

 PUBLIC INSTITUTIONS

-In-district: 2,010 2,010
+In-district:

-In-state (out-of-district): 2,010 2,010
+In state (and a C district).

-Out-of-state: 8,040 8,040
+In-state (out-of-district):

-NONRESIDENT ALIENS: ·
+Out-of-state:

-8,040 8,040
+NONRESIDENT ALIENS:

 REQUIRED FEES:

-' 506 506
+-

 ROOM AND BOARD:

 (on-campus)

 ROOM ONLY:

-(on-campus) 3105 - 3735 3105 - 3735
+(on-campus)

 BOARD ONLY:

-(on-campus meal plan) N/A N/A
+(on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separa fees): ate tuition and ro om and board Other G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum maximum G3.
+fees): Other: G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimum 20 maximum G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
 No G4.
 If tuition and fees vary by undergraduate instructional program, describe briefly: